NicoleCoding/restaurant-project/README.md

-# This project is about building a restaurant website with JavaScript.
+# Restaurant project
-# The code is separated into modules for each page and component, which is bundled together with the help of Webpack.
+ In this project, a webpage is created for a restaurant.
+The code is separated into modules for each page and component, which is bundled together with the help of Webpack.